 There are few things more soothing to your soul than a nice, steaming cup of tea.
-But not just your soul; tea has long been revered for its positive effects on the body, too.
+But not just your soul; tea brewing and drinking has long been revered for its positive effects on the body, too.

 What is tea?